Sordaria fimicola: Taxonomy

-Research to update Sordariomycete fungal taxonomy is ongoing, and S. fimicola position within the taxonomy of the Sordariomycetes is being researched and updated.
+Research to update Sordariomycete fungal taxonomy is ongoing, and the position of Sordaria fimicola within the taxonomy of the Sordariomycetes is being researched and updated.
 The sordariomycetes are known as the flask fungi because they are characterized by flask-shaped perithecia and unitunicate asci.
 Phylogenetic studies of partial 18s ribosomal DNA strands has illuminated the phylogeny of the Sordariomycetes.
 Morphological features that characterize the Sordariaceae include the differentiation of the hyphal envelope that surrounds the ascogonium into peripheral wall layers and a pseudoparenchymatous centrum.
 Broad paraphyses composed of delicate, multinucleate cells arise from the cells of the centrum and completely fill the perithecium, crushing the remaining pseudoparenchymatous cells against the perithecial wall.
-Sordaria fimicola differs from other species of Sordariaceae studied in the aggregation of the ascogenous cells to form a placenta‐like mass in the base of the centrum.
+S. fimicola differs from other species of Sordariaceae studied in the aggregation of the ascogenous cells to form a placenta‐like mass in the base of the centrum.
 Consequently, the asci arise in a cluster rather than in a uniform wall layer.